 #6- The Holiday Party.
 For some the best part of membership is getting together with other local art persons and dancing, eating and celebrating our community.

-Read customer feedback: Customer reviews and ratings can give you insight into the business's reputation.
-Verify Contact Information: Double-check the contact details such as phone numbers and email addresses.
+Check Reviews and Ratings: Customer reviews and ratings can give you insight into the business's reputation.
+Check Contact Details: Verify the phone numbers and email addresses listed.
 Visit the business's official website if available.
-Check Business Address: Confirm the location using the provided Google map.
+Verify Location: Use the provided Google map to verify the business location before planning a visit.

-Avoid Sharing Sensitive Information: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Check Representative's Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
-Ask for their name and position and verify it on the official website.
-Before proceeding with any legal matters, consider reviewing local $stateName state laws.
-It is also advisable to seek guidance from a licensed lawyer specializing in privacy laws to ensure compliance and to preserve your rights and interests.
-You can find more information here by finding an accredited privacy law advisor.
+Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Check Representative's Identity: Verify the identity of the person you are talking to.
+You can ask for their name and position and cross-check it on the business's official website.
+Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
+It is also advisable to speak with a certified privacy legal expert to ensure compliance and to preserve your rights and interests.
+You can find more information here by searching for a certified attorney specializing in privacy laws.

-Weather Conditions: Look at the weather forecast for the area before you visit.
+Check Weather: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
 Confirm Operational Hours: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.